svendfe/laliga_fantasy_agent/README.md

 The project is broken down into several key components:

-1.  **`download_pipeline.py`**: This script connects to the La Liga fantasy API using your credentials (from `.env`) to download and save the latest game data as JSON files (e.g., market, players, teams).
+1.  **`download_pipeline.py`**: This script connects to the La Liga fantasy API using your credentials (from `.env`) to download and save the latest game data as JSON files into the `data/` directory (e.g., market, players, teams).
-2.  **`fantasy_scrapper.py`**: A web scraper that visits `futbolfantasy.com` for specific players to get qualitative metrics.
-It uses a local cache to avoid re-scraping data unnecessarily.
+2.  **`laliga_fantasy_agent/fantasy_scrapper.py`**: A web scraper that visits `futbolfantasy.com` for specific players to get qualitative metrics.
+It uses a local cache in `scrapper_cache/` to avoid re-scraping data unnecessarily.
-3.  **`fantasy_agent.py`**: The core logic of the application.
-It loads all the JSON data, enriches player objects with the scraped data, evaluates every player using a sophisticated scoring system, and finally generates a list of the best possible transfers.
+3.  **`laliga_fantasy_agent/fantasy_agent.py`**: The core logic of the application.
+It loads all the JSON data from `data/` and configs from `config/`, enriches player objects with the scraped data, evaluates every player using a sophisticated scoring system, and finally generates a list of the best possible transfers.
 4.  **`dashboard.py`**: A Streamlit application that initializes the `FantasyAgent` and presents its findings in a user-friendly web interface with multiple tabs for team analysis, fixtures, and transfers.

 ## Setup & Installation